github9175/SimpleDatabase/README.md

 - Catalog (keeps track of all available tables in the database and their associated schemas)
   - Fields: id2file, id2name, id2pkeyField, name2id
-  - related class: DbFile, Database
+  - related class: contains DbFile, in Database

 - Database (initializes the catalog, the buffer pool, and the log files)
   - Fields: Catalog, BufferPool